TankaJahari/cyclistic.charliesun/README.md

  - For annual members, the ride count started low in the early morning, trended upwards and **spiked at 8AM**.
 It then trailed off before rising again and **peaked at 5PM**.

- - For casual members, the ride count also started low in the morning but continuously trended upwards throughout the day and also peaked at around 5PM.
+ - For casual users, the ride count also started low in the morning but continuously trended upwards throughout the day and also peaked at around 5PM.

 ### Day of Week

- - For casual members, the highest usage days were weekend days: **Friday, Saturday, and Sunday**, significantly peaking on Saturday.
+ - For casual users, the highest usage days were weekend days: **Friday, Saturday, and Sunday**, significantly peaking on Saturday.

  - For annual members, the highest usage days were in the middle of the week: **Tuesday, Wednesday, and Thursday**.
 No day had a significant peak, and usage dropped off on the weekend days.